The term used for one person seeing an ad online.

 A form of online advertising where an advertiser’s message is shown on a website, typically in a box at the top or bottom or to one side of the page.

 The unique name that identifies a website site. (www.domainname.com)

 Banner ads, links or advertiser sponsorships that appear in e-mail newsletters, e-mail marketing campaigns and other commercial e-mail communications.

 The invisible line below which you must scroll to see content on your screen.

 The number of times an ad is delivered to the same browser in one session.

 Displaying (or preventing the display of) content based on automated or presumed knowledge of the target’s position in the real world.
 Relevant to both PC and mobile data devices.

-Internet protocol numerical address assigned to each computer on the so that its location and activities can be differentiated from those of other computers
+Internet Protocol (IP) numerical address assigned to each computer so that its location and activities can be differentiated from those of other computers.

 A clickable connection between two websites/webpages.
 Formally referred to as a hyperlink.